Saumya4321/Hemorrhage-Detection-Brain-MRI/README.md

 <br>
 As the task is binary classification, the Binary Cross Entropy loss function was chosen, as it is shown to be best suited for the given task.
-The Adam optimizer with a small learning rate of 1e-4 is chosen so that the model can learn intricate features.In order to increase the chances of finding the global minima for loss, a custom cosine annealing learning rate scheduler is applied.
+The Adam optimizer with a small learning rate of 1e-4 is chosen so that the model can learn intricate features.
+In order to increase the chances of finding the global minima for loss, a custom cosine annealing learning rate scheduler is applied.
 This varies the learning rate (after initial warmup of 7 epochs) according to the Cosine function.
 It is seen that this has helped the model to reach a good validation